Off To College

 My oldest son has started a new job with a major corporation.
 It's quite a step up for him.

-High-sensitivity nanometer-scale infrared spectroscopy using a contact mode microcantilever with an internal resonator paddle.
+My middle son had another paper published: High-sensitivity nanometer-scale infrared spectroscopy using a contact mode microcantilever with an internal resonator paddle.

-Daughter has chosen to attend
+Daughter has chosen to attend Bellhaven University.

 Georgia Wild Animal Safari

 Becky, Rachel, and I visited the Wild Animal Safari in Pine Mountain, Georgia.
-A 3.5 mile road winds through the park; you can ride a bus, rent a var, or drive your car.
+A 3.5 mile road winds through the park; you can ride a bus, rent a van, or drive your car.
 There is also a walkabout section.
 We bought a bag of food for each of us and opted for the bus.
 The animals come right up expecting a treat.
 We fed buffalo, pigs, deer, and a giraffe.
 The big cats were caged.
 Some more pictures and a video of a bear playing with a tire after the fold.

 Kashka-Suu